AJK President Says State Of Junagarh Is An Integral Part Of Pakistan - UrduPoint

 AJK President Says State Of Junagarh Is An Integral Part Of Pakistan

-He made these remarks while addressing a seminar in federal capital Islamabad commemorating Junagarh Black Day (9 November), the day when India illegally invaded and occupied the territories of Junagarh State in 1947.
+He made these remarks while addressing a seminar commemorating Junagarh Black Day (9 November), the day when India illegally invaded and occupied the territories of Junagarh State in 1947.

 Addressing as Chief Guest of the event, President Sardar Masood Khan said Junagarh was one of the 562 states of United India and according to the Partition Plan of India in 1947, the then ruler of the State Nawab Mohabbat Khan Khanji after the approval of Junagarh State Council, announced accession of the state to Pakistan.
 The historical document of accession with the signature of Quaid-e-Azam Muhammad Ali Jinnah still exists.